WASP-63: Nomenclature

 The designation WASP-63 indicates that this was the 63rd star found to have a planet by the Wide Angle Search for Planets.
 It is also known as CD-38 2551 from the Durchmusterung catalog.

 In the 2019 NameExoWorlds campaign, this system was assigned to Malawi but did not get named at that time.
 It was then included among 20 systems to be named by the following NameExoWorlds campaign in August 2022.
 The approved names, proposed by a team from Croatia, were announced in June 2023.
 WASP-63 is named Kosjenka and its planet is named Regoč, after characters from Croatian Tales of Long Ago by Ivana Brlić-Mažuranić.

 Stellar properties

 This is a G-type star with a stellar classification of G8; the luminosity class is currently unknown.
 The star is much older than the Sun at approximately 8.3 billion years.
 WASP-63 is slightly enriched in heavy elements, having 120% of the solar abundance of iron.
-The stellar radius is enlarged for a G8 star, and models suggest it has evolved into a subgiant star.
+The stellar radius is enlarged for a G8 star, and models suggest it has evolved into a subgiant.
 It has 1.1 times the mass of the Sun and is spinning with a projected rotational velocity of 3 km/s.